GoogleCloudPlatform/datacatalog-tag-engine/README.md

 Note that Firestore is not available in every region.
 Consult [this list](https://cloud.google.com/firestore/docs/locations) to see where it's available and choose the closest region if you can't run it in your preferred one.
-It's perfectly fine for the Firestore region to be different from the TAG_ENGINE_REGION.
+It's perfectly fine for the Firestore region to be different from the `TAG_ENGINE_REGION`.

 6. Create the Firestore indexes: